AmitDas4321/Stackposts/README.md

 # Stackposts - Continuous Signup Script

 ## Overview
 Stackposts is a Python-based tool designed to automate user signups on a specified domain.
-It checks the disallowed domains from Firebase and generates random user information such as full names, usernames, emails, and phone numbers to simulate signups.
+It generates random user information such as full names, usernames, emails, and phone numbers to simulate signups.

 ## Features
 - **Domain Setup**: Allows users to input and change domains.